Charles Franklin's Marquette poll succeeds — mostly — despite ongoing challenges

 “At some point, if nobody will talk to you, you can’t complete the survey, right?” he said.
 “That’s the fear.”

-Some pollsters have responded by trying to solicit responses through email.
+Some pollsters are trying to send emails to solicit responses.
 Others send out text messages or direct mail, sometimes even paying the recipients to respond.

+Franklin has yet to determine the best medium to reach voters, especially young ones, as they continue rejecting more and more calls.

 “It is too important to understand what people think, that a solution to the problem of how to do surveys … that problem will be solved,” he said.
 “Exactly how it’s solved is still very much up in the air.”

-At the same time, pollsters must battle some common misperceptions about their work, said Franklin, sitting in his office surrounded by several computer screens, lighting accessories for his media appearances, a stack of books about polling and a framed scatterplot.
+Issues persist after a poll is conducted.
+Sitting in his office surrounded by several computer screens, lighting accessories for his media appearances, a stack of books about polling and a framed scatterplot, Franklin recently described a couple of common errors voters make when reviewing poll results.

-One mistake is to assume, for example, that a poll taken in August can predict the result of an election in November.
-Instead, polls are a snapshot in time — a picture of how people feel about the candidates and issues in a five- or seven-day time frame.
+One mistake is to assume, for example, that a mid-August Marquette poll between two candidates predicts the result of their November election.
+Instead, such a poll is a snapshot in time — a picture of how Wisconsinites feel about the candidates and issues in a five- or seven- day time frame.

 Another mistake is when partisans dismiss a poll that doesn’t show the result they would like to see.